JavierMendez-Coder/my_launchx_blog/content/pages/about.md

 > I'm a 23 years old guy, graduated in the Software Engineer major
 > from the Instituto Tecnológico de Sonora (ITSON).

-So far I already have **some** (not a lot) experience about software development, its life cycle, development metodologies, good practices, among other things.
+So far, I already have **some** (not a lot of) experience about software development, its life cycle, development methodologies, good practices, among other things.